-The following are quotes from the Manufacturing IRC's 2019 Skills Forecast which highlight the importance of digital literacy skills to the industry, as well as a need to build on the foundation skills of literacy and numeracy within the manufacturing workforce:
+The following are quotes from the skills forecast, which highlight the importance of digital literacy skills to the industry, as well as a need to build on the foundation skills of literacy and numeracy within the manufacturing workforce:

 Insufficient levels of literacy and numeracy: which was reported as a challenge by 99% of respondents.
 This was an increase from 92% in the previous year.